dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 describe all the possible connections and dependencies between our entire set of terms.

-The following should also be mentioned: We are restricted to a given list of *data types* we can choose from for our properties, .
+The following should also be mentioned: We are restricted to a given list of *data types* we can choose from for our properties.
 We can't create our own "new" data types.
 However, the list of value types should cover all the needs.

 A property has mandatory and optional fields.
 The following fields are mandatory:

 - _name_
 - _labels_
 - _object_
 - _gui_element_

-Please note that *object" is used to define the data type.
+Please note that _object_ is used to define the data type.
 The reason is that internally each data type is again represented by a resource that holds a lot of additional information, notable a complete change history.
-The _gui_element_ depends on the object
+The _gui_element_ depends on the object.

 The following fields are optional (can be omitted):

 - _super_
 - _gui_attributes_